 Look at the graph above; this shows how much only work-related accidents cost the UK each year.
 The total figure is far larger.
 Answering questions such as, what is the average settlement for a personal injury?
 Or what is the average compensation for a car accident?
 It is impossible, as there are no averages; each claim is different.
 The figures above show that settlements can be significant, but of course, not in all cases.
 If you use the contact telephone number below to speak to one of our team, they will be able to advise you on how much you may be able to claim in your own case.

 How Much Compensation Can You Claim For Different Injuries?

-Instead of an online personal injury claims calculator, we have added this table below; it contains example settlements based on the actual UK legal framework used to calculate the worth of a claim:
+So, after reading this guide to claiming compensation, you’re still wondering how much compensation can I claim.
+Well, instead of an online personal injury claims calculator, we have added this table below; it contains example settlements based on the actual UK legal framework used to calculate the worth of a claim: